dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson10_discriminant.md

 ## Next Steps

-Once your teen understands the discriminant, you can move on to:
+Once you understands the discriminant, you can move on to:
 1. Solving more complex quadratic equations and word problems
 2. Exploring quadratic inequalities
 3. Working with quadratic functions in different forms
 4. Applying quadratics to optimization problems

-Remember: The discriminant is a powerful tool that allows us to quickly analyze the behavior of quadratic equations without having to solve them completely.
+**Remember:** The discriminant is a powerful tool that allows us to quickly analyze the behavior of quadratic equations without having to solve them completely.
 This skill helps build mathematical intuition and problem-solving efficiency.